-Have You Seen My God?: The existence of the Maker that the Chantry speaks of is never given irrefutable proof in-game.
+Have You Seen My God?: The existence of the Maker of which the Chantry speaks is never given irrefutable proof in-game.
 For that matter, the elven Creators aren't obviously real, either.
 The Chantry preaches that the Maker did, in fact, abandon Thedas because of humankind's crimes, and that only their extreme penitence can make Him come back.
 Consequently, quite a few people in Ferelden are atheist or agnostic.

 Plot-significant characters take their helmets off for cutscenes.
 People who don't have names (or who are going to die shortly) will not.
 In that way, the spirit of the trope still holds.

 Heroes Love Dogs: No matter what kind of character you're playing, you can always count on the unquestioning love and loyalty of the Mabari Hound.
 Human Noble Wardens start with one, and Wardens of other backgrounds can get one by completing an easy-to-finish sidequest at Ostagar.
-Once Dog has joined you, it's not possible to make him leave, even if you deliberately try to drive everyone else from your side; his approval starts at maximum, and without a silly bit of DLC, you cannot lower it for any reason.
-You may engage the Hound in dialogue to literally Pet the Dog.
+Once Dog has joined you, it's not possible to make him leave, even if you deliberately try to drive everyone else from your side; his approval starts at maximum, and except with a silly bit of DLC, you cannot lower it for any reason.
+Plus, you may engage the Hound in dialogue to literally Pet the Dog.

 Zevran also demonstrates that he's not just the mere assassin he seems, seemingly picking up on Morrigan having plans for the Warden fairly early on.

-Oghren, the smelly, drunk, womanizing, ever belching dwarf looks like quite a superficial person.
+Oghren, the smelly, drunk, womanizing, ever-belching dwarf looks like quite a superficial person.
 But take him to talk to the Guardian of Andraste's Sacred Ashes and...

 High Fantasy: What the game wound up being.
 Sure, magic is restricted in this setting, but it's still everywhere.

-The other definition of high fantasy fits too, the world is way bigger than the immediate events in the game, and characters and events are quite deep and differentiated.
+The other definition of high fantasy fits too; the world is way bigger than the immediate events in the game, and characters and events are quite deep and differentiated.

 Hit Box Dissonance: The only thing keeping two-handed weapons and ogres from being a joke is that their attacks always hit if the target is within the hitbox when the attack animation starts.
 It doesn't matter if you're on the other side of the map - an attack that would hit you when the animation starts will hit you unless the user is stunned, knocked down or frozen.

 Hollywood Tactics: Justified.
 The darkspawn rushing at the fortifications at Ostagar is somewhat plausible since they are mostly mindless beasts and have virtually unlimited troops.
 However, the Ferelden soldiers break their ranks and charge out of their defensive positions before the darkspawn have come even close.
 Even if Loghain had charged the darkspawn horde from the side, it wouldn't have helped the King and Duncan in any way, as they were already getting swamped by darkspawn at the other side of the battlefield.
 Justified because King Cailan is an Idiot Hero who was dead set on winning the battle in an epic, storybook-style fashion.
-Also, the main strategist, Loghain, was a traitor trying to get King Cailan killed.

 Holy Hand Grenade: The Holy Smite ability for the Templar specialization.
-When combined with a sword that's been enchanted with silverite runes, it can potentially take out large groups of darkspawn from a distance with one hit.
+When combined with a weapon that's been enchanted with silverite runes, it can potentially take out large groups of darkspawn from a distance with one hit.

 Hopeless Boss Fight: Bioware probably intended the (optional) fight with Ser Cauthrien in the Arl of Denerim's estate to be this, though they also probably realized that they had to provide a possibility for someone to beat Cauthrien or else it would feel like a cop-out if she suddenly turned invincible and wiped the party at 1 hp.
 You have the option to surrender without fighting, and if you fight and get killed (very likely) you're "captured" instead of getting a game-over.
 Cauthrien is beatable; just very, very hard.
 Possibly the hardest boss of the game, level to level.
 Definitely the hardest if you don't draw her out of the room with all her lackeys (the two warriors will follow you as well, but the horde of archers and the mage will stay put).
 Even then, she can still kill even a tank with only one or two hits.
-Inexplicably becomes a Degraded Boss when you meet her again at the Landsmeet if you took the "go to prison route" (and is in fact a Skippable Boss if your persuasion skills are strong enough).
+Inexplicably, she becomes a Degraded Boss when you meet her again at the Landsmeet if you took the "go to prison" route (and is in fact a Skippable Boss if your persuasion skills are strong enough).